jeju5/management/cs/tools/docker-and-kubernetes/docker-and-kubernates.md

         ```
       * Shortcomings of SOLUTION2: Docker compose doesn't know which container to attach terminal so your keyboard input can
         not execute test commands (p q t w; React.js test suite commands)
+      * Note that two containers doesn't mean you have two VMs.
+Remember: "container is a process in VM."
       * You can try
         ```
         run docker ps -> get test container id -> docker attach {container-id}